I knew having a baby would change my life in a million different ways, big and small.

 4. Sharing behind the scenes

 I’ve always been one to share a snippet or two of my work behind the scenes on Instagram or whatever.
 But these days I do try to make sharing my work and personal life, a huge part of my social media presence, for a two reasons.
 One, I know people enjoy it and are interested.
 Two, it helps my customers be really patient and understanding with me.
-People see that I’m looking after a baby alone (when Gary is in work), trying to ship orders, trying to plan next months projects, trying to look after myself, AND trying to work on their custom piece.
+People see that I’m looking after a little one alone (when Gary is in work), trying to create more products, trying to plan next months projects, trying to look after myself, AND trying to work on their orders.
 And after all that?
 They are much more understanding about me taking a week to complete something that may have taken 2 days in the past.
 The other nice bonus, is sometimes I might get the odd person who really wants to help and support me when they see I’m struggling, and they will share my work for me.
 This is so so important, and means a lot to me, and I try to show how they’ve helped me if I can!
 So as much as I’d like a bit of a social media break sometimes; it makes a huge difference to my life and business to keep sharing.

 5. It’s okay to embrace a change